miroi/mathlibs-tester/README.md

 - OpenBLAS
 - ESSL

-The **MathLibs-tester** project is heavily based on the [autocmake](https://github.com/scisoft/autocmake) CMake plugin composer and serves also its testing.
+The **MathLibs-tester** project is built upon the [autocmake](https://github.com/scisoft/autocmake) CMake plugin composer and serves also its testing.